Chemistry only

 catalyst is commonly nickel.

-The anode, cathode and electrolyte are kept apart by a semi-permeable membrane.
+The anode, cathode and electrolyte are kept apart in a fuel cell by a semi-permeable membrane.
 This membrane

 The diagram above shows an outline of a typical fuel cell.
 This one is a